cmacdonald/IRcourseHM/README.md

 To import the project into IntelliJ, you simply use the File...New...Project from Existing Sources functionality.

-You can obtain a jar file at `target/ircourse-1.0-SNAPSHOT.jar`, by selecting Maven Projects...lifecycle...`package` on the right hand sideo of the window.
+You can obtain a jar file at `target/ircourse-1.0-SNAPSHOT.jar`, by selecting Maven Projects...lifecycle...`package` on the right hand side of the IntelliJ window.
 To install that jar file to your local Maven repository, select the `install` from the lifecycle list.
-You can run the unit tests by selecting `test` from the lifecycle list.
+You can run the junit tests by selecting `test` from the lifecycle list.

 ## Compiling and Testing using Eclipse